Constitution Day (Norway): Henrik Wergeland

 The poet Henrik Wergeland is credited with making Søttende/Syttende mai a celebratory day for the children rather than a day of patriotic pride.
-Actually, the day demonstrates that the children, i.e. the country's future, are the patriotic pride, if we follow Wergeland's thought.
+The day demonstrates that the children, i.e. the country's future, are the patriotic pride.
 Flags and music dominate the day, and there are few military parades.
 To commemorate his contribution, the russ in Oslo place an oversized hat on his statue near the Storting (Parliament); the Jewish community place a wreath on his grave in the morning as a tribute to his efforts on their behalf.